 Premiums are Affordable but Seek Specialist to Help

 Premiums are actually very affordable for most people.
-Key to premium costs is your age at application, your health, and the amount of benefit you wish to apply for.
+Key to premium costs is your age at application, your health, and the total benefits you wish to apply.
 Averages published in articles are often very exaggerated.
 If you purchase in your 40s or 50s, you can obtain outstanding coverage for $150 a month or less.
 Premiums can vary widely based on company and policy design.
 Since premiums vary so much for the same coverage, be sure to seek a specialist who works with multiple companies and has experience in policy design and claims.

-LTC NEWS can help you find a licensed specialist who represents all the major companies, has substantial knowledge of underwriting, policy design, and claims - just click here.
+LTC NEWS can help you find a licensed specialist representing all the major companies, has substantial knowledge of underwriting, policy design, and claims.
+Find a trusted and experienced Long-Term Care Insurance specialist by clicking here.

 The best time to plan is before retirement as you can enjoy much lower premiums and perhaps obtain preferred health discounts.